 - execution (n.)

-Sense of "act of putting to death" (mid-14c.) is from Middle English legal phrases such as don execution of deth "carry out a sentence of death."
+Specific sense of "act of putting to death" (mid-14c.) is from Middle English legal phrases such as don execution of deth "carry out a sentence of death."
 Literal meaning "action of carrying something into effect" is from late 14c.
 John McKay, coach of the woeful Tampa Bay Buccaneers (U.S. football team), when asked by a reporter what he thought of his team's execution, replied, "I think it would be a good idea."
 Executor and executioner were formerly used indifferently, because both are carrying out legal orders.